Who We Are

 We make it easy and we have lots of options so there is something for everyone, kids and adults alike.
 When you walk in, you can easily paint some pre-fired pottery ready for your colorful touches; take a step-by-step tour of our large assortment of canvas paintings; create a vinyl art project on wood or canvas; hammer out a cool string art project or stick your hands in the “dirt” (clay).
 Don’t worry about being afraid of it not turning out the way you want, our team of artists and assistants are always there to walk you thru it.

 For those of you who feel you are a beginner and don’t feel you can create something without a lot of help, we got you covered.
-You can join in on one of the multitude of instructed step-by-step projects on canvas, board, ceramics or clay classes and have one of our super talented artists give you the extra help you need.
+You can join in on one of the multitude of art instructed workshops and classes which feature step-by-step projects on canvas, board, ceramics or clay classes and have one of our super talented artists give you the extra help you need.

-We also have an amazing studio that is ready for you and your special friends or family to create your own party with whatever YOU want to create, and we will make it special!
-Birthdays, showers, bachelorette, gender reveal, teambuilding, field-trips scouting events, sporting events, there really is no end to what type of party we will help you create.
+We also have an amazing studio that is ready for you and your friends or family to create your own art party with whatever YOU want to create, and we will make it special!
+Kids birthday parties, bridal showers, bachelorette parties, gender reveal, team building events, field-trips scouting events, sporting events, there really is no end to what type of party we will help you create.

 The world is fast and busy and sometimes negative, and everyone needs to step away from all that.
 Art at The Bodega is a happy, fun and inviting reprieve from the outside world.
 Walk into our studio and create something amazing today…even if you think it Sucks!